milkbottledude/woodlands-jb_tracker/Documentation.md

 Fig 5.9: Test run with both prediction value and jam image included

 Looks like the base structure of the website is complete!
 Now we can finally move on to deploying this thing for real 🚀 on Google App Engine (GAE) so that everyone can use it.
 This does not mean that the development of the website HTML and CSS will be halted though, I will continue to improve the visuals ✨ and overall performance of the website as inspiration strikes and my skills continue to improve.

+**Implementing new joblib 2.0 files**

+(Update) If you refer to [Chapter 4.4](#44-feature-selection-testing-in-progress), you will notice that new features have been introduced.
+A new model joblib file has been created, and that means extra steps to implement it into the webapp.
+Since the number of columns in a row required by this model is different compared to the first joblib file I made, we will have to make some changes to [main.py](python_scritps/main.py)

 #### app.yaml
 To run the website on GAE, we need an app.yaml file, as mentioned before when showcasing the project folder structure.
 We already have one, but its still empty, so let's change that 😎.